scramjet/mpedn/README.md

 * EDN character <-> `NSNumber` (`numberWithUnsignedChar`).
 Note however that `NSNumber` appears to be quite broken when representing characters.
 For example, `[NSNumber numberWithChar: 'a']` produces a `NSNumber` that correctly indicates it wraps a character, but `numberWithChar` with `\n` does not, meaning `\n` will be emitted as `10`.
 As as workaround, you can force a number to be seen as a character using `MPEdnTagAsCharacter()`.

 * EDN keyword <-> `MPEdnKeyword`.
-If the `MPEdnWriter.useKeywordsInMaps` property is true (the default is false as of 0.2), strings used as keys in NSDictionary's will be output as keywords if possible.
+If the `MPEdnWriter.useKeywordsInMaps` property is true (the default is false as of 0.2), strings used as keys in `NSDictionary` will be output as keywords if possible.
 Note that strings and keywords never compare as equal, so this could get confusing when reading a dictionary from an external service that uses keywords: in general, prefer explicit use of keywords where possible.

 * EDN symbol <-> `MPEdnSymbol`.

-* EDN tagged values: Use `+[MPEdnParser tagForValue]` to retrieve the tag associated with the value.
+* EDN tagged values are translated by tag reader/writer classes implementing `MPEdnTaggedValueWriter` and/or `MPEdnTaggedValueReader` (see `MPEdnBase64Codec` for an example).
+You can allow any tag to be accepted by setting the `allowUnknownTags` property on `MPEdnParser`, and retreive tags read this way using `+[MPEdnParser tagForValue]`. `MPEdnWriter` does not currently check for values tagged by the parser, so we do not support roundtripping unknown tags yet.

 ## Notes

-* Tagged values would probably be better handled in future by registering a custom reader for them, since this is their usual purpose.

 * Symbols would probably be better handled in future by resolving them to a mapped value, either through a symbol table or a user-defined callback.